 In 2021, Studio C2C will be working on the Tsukimichi: Moonlight Fantasy anime, which is based on an adventure fantasy light novel series.
 The studio is known for releasing two anime projects a year.

 The Wandering Witch anime probably has not been greenlit for a second season in advance.
 Since anime productions are scheduled years in advance, if Studio C2C produces the second season, it will likely be several years before it premieres.

 Wandering Witch: The Journey of Elaina manga/light novels compared to the anime

-The anime’s story is based on the Majo no Tabitabi light novel series by author Jougi Shiraishi.
+The anime’s story is based on the Majo no Tabitabi light novel series by author Jougi Shiraishi and illustrator Azure.
 It started life in 2014 as an Amazon eBook only to be picked up by GA Novel and printed as a light novel series starting in April 2016.

 Yen Press is publishing the official English Wandering Witch light novel series in North America.
 By January 19, 2021, the English translation will be up to Volume 4

 Starting in November 2018, the story began being adapted into the Wandering Witch manga series by artist Itsuki Nanao.
 But it’s only up to Volume 2 as of December 2019.

 Square Enix is publishing the physical edition of the English Wandering Witch manga in North America.
 It will be up to Volume 2 by December 8, 2020.

 The Wandering Witch anime resembles the Kino’s Journey anime in many ways, including how the story’s narrative structure imparts morality tales based on a traveler visiting different fictional countries.
 Kino’s Journey also tends to provide dark plot twists when countries seem good on the surface.